 I stand in the garden watching a crescent moon hover above the tips of the fir trees.
-The thrushes surge in their singing as they do at that twilight hour and the newly arrived swallows swirl about the eves.
-Music drifts out an open window and I realize it is my son playing piano.
-Playing like I have never heard before.
+The thrushes surge in their singing as they do at dusk and swallows swirl about the eves.
+Music drifts out an open window – my son playing piano – like I have never heard before.
 Teenage angst by way of Moonlight Sonata.

 I listen as he softly lands each note, pauses, then reaches for a crescendo.
 Music wings like a message carried forth through centuries.
 An unbearable sadness.
 A piercing joy.
 This is nothing I taught him – rather it rushes from the riotous unpredictability of becoming.

 I have my doubts about humans.
 Maybe I shouldn’t admit this, but look how we’ve messed up.
 Among other things – the latest United Nations Report on Climate Change offers irrefutable evidence that a mass extinction is under way.
 Surely as the sunsets.
 As the moon rises.
 It is what I think about as I work in the garden.
 That and the pandemic most likely born of human encroachment on the wild.

 I listen to the birds’ song mingle with the sonata.
 A new refrain it seems.
 Or ancient as ever.
 We have always been a billion species together, all of us worthy, our souls mingled in unknowable ways, capable of becoming who knows what opus.
 What mighty grace.
 What hope.